 - Whole-grain cereals or oatmeal instead of sugary cereals

-Artificial sweeteners have been studied for years.
-They are much sweeter than sugar, so you don’t need as much to sweeten your snacks and drinks.
+Artificial sweeteners are much sweeter than sugar, so you don’t need as much to sweeten your snacks and drinks.
 They typically don’t add calories into your diet, damage your teeth, contribute to weight gain, or raise your blood sugar.

 The World Health Organization (WHO) recommends against the use of artificial sweeteners to control body weight.